 - Bake regular muffins for 18-22 minutes and jumbo muffins for 25-30 minutes.

 - Remove from the oven when a toothpick inserted comes out clean or just a few moist crumbs.
-Important to allow pumpkin muffins to rest in the pan for 10 minutes on a cooling rack before removing them from the pan.
+Important to allow pumpkin muffins to rest in the pan for 10 minutes on a wire rack before removing them from the pan.

 Notes